Who is Responsible in a Commercial Truck Accident?

 Vehicle Manufacturers/Parts Manufacturer—When truck accidents are caused by a defective vehicle design or a faulty truck component such as faulty tires or brakes, the manufacturer may be held responsible.
 The truck accident victim may have a right to demand compensation for their injuries and losses.

 The complexity of determining liability in a commercial vehicle accident involving a large truck or bus is an important reason to consult with an experienced truck accident lawyer.
-When dealing with commercial vehicle accidents, our truck injury attorneys at Chiumento Dwyer Hertel Grant start a prompt investigation to preserve evidence before it is lost.
+When dealing with commercial vehicle accidents, our truck injury attorneys at Chiumento Law, PLLC start a prompt investigation to preserve evidence before it is lost.

 Common Causes of Commercial Vehicle Accidents